logicalcyber/dell-xps-15-7590-dual-boot-arch-linux/Readme.md

 * /dev/nvme0n1p5 -> Recovery Image
 * /dev/nvme0n1p6 -> Dell Support

-Notice how you don't see the free space of 488gb for Arch.
+Notice how you don't see the free space of 488gb for Manjaro.
 You can execute `cfdisk /dev/nvme0n1` to visually see if there is free space left on the disk, in my case I can see Free space of 488gb.

 ## Installing Majaro